 An outside kitchen with stacked stone features ties together the living space into your surrounding landscape, especially if you’re using the same stacked stone for outside walls and fireplaces.
 Stone is a natural material and therefore one of the best options for outside kitchens.

 Outdoor Kitchen with Pizza Oven

 There’s pizza, and then there’s pizza that’s been cooked in a pizza oven.
 There are several varieties of pizza ovens for outdoor kitchens.
 Choose a freestanding pizza oven or build one into your cooking space.
-There are portable electric pizza ovens that sit on your countertop, propane pizza ovens, and wood-fired pizza ovens.
-You can also purchase tile and clay pizza ovens if you’re after true Italian-style pizza.
+There are portable electric pizza ovens that sit on your countertop, propane pizza ovens and wood-fired pizza ovens.
+You can also use tile and clay pizza ovens if you’re after true Italian-style pizza.

 Outside Kitchen with Built-In Grill and Smoker